 Site Amenities:

-22,610 SF of private and public outdoor spaces including patios, podium deck, resident lobby, and a community room with a kitchen, game tables, and tv lounge
+• 22,610 SF of private and public outdoor spaces including patios, rooftop patio deck, resident courtyard, resident lobby, and a community room with a kitchen, game tables, and tv lounge

 Developer: 1717 S Street Investors, LP: A partnership between Capitol Area Community Development Corporation and CFY Development